UKCloud/documentation/articles/connectivity/conn-faq-janet.md

 ## Which UKCloud data centre has Janet connectivity?

-Both our Corsham and Farnborough sites have Janet connectivity
+Both our Corsham and Farnborough sites have Janet connectivity.

 ## How do I get a Janet connection via the UKCloud Assured OFFICIAL security domain?